Speakers

 Read more about Dr. Alves Santarém

 She is currently the assistant curator of the Ceratopogonidae Collection from Fiocruz (Brazil), where she studies the taxonomy and bioecology of Neotropical Ceratopogonidae, with a particular interest in the genus Culicoides.
-During the recent Oropouche outbreak, she has been training professionals in vector surveillance.

 Dr. Jake Wolf